shemaKaita/wordpress-engineer-test/README.md

 This test is released under the MIT Public License.

 Note: The "About" section in README.md not be edited or deleted without permission.
 For details, please see License.

+## My Suggestions

+### 0. More detailed requirements for the api part.

+### 1. I think it would be cool to make it work with woocommerce, so essentially make the tickets for the events purchasable.